 A relatively large proportion of employed women work part-time.
-In 2002, almost 2 million employed women, 28% of all women in the paid workforce, worked less than 30 hours per week at their main job, compared with just 11% of employed men.
+In 2003, more than 2 million employed women, 28% of all women in the paid work force, worked less than 30 hours per week at their main job, compared with just 11% of employed men.
 In fact, women have accounted for about seven in 10 of all part-time employees since the late 1970s.
 (Table 7)

 Young women are more likely than other women to work part-time.
-In 2002, over half (53%) of employed women aged 15 to 24 worked part-time, compared with just over 20% of those between the ages of 25 and 54 and around 30% of those aged 55 to 64.
+In 2003, over half (53%) of employed women aged 15-24 worked part-time, compared with just over 20% of those between the ages of 25 and 54 and around 30% of those aged 55-64.
 Women in all age groups, however, are far more likely than their male counterparts to work part-time.
 This is especially the case among those in age ranges over age 25.
-That year, for example, 21% of women aged 25 to 44 and 22% of those aged 45 to 54 worked part-time, versus only around 5% of men in each of these groups.
+That year, for example, 21% of women aged 25-44 and 45-54 worked part-time, versus only around 5% of men in each of these groups.
 (Table 8)

-Most women who work part-time do so either because they do not want full-time employment or because parttime work is more appropriate for their personal situation.
-In 2002, 25% of women employed part-time reported they did not want full-time work and another 25% indicated they were going to school.
+Most women who work part-time do so either because they do not want full-time employment or because part-time work is more appropriate for their personal situation.
+In 2003, 26% of women employed part-time reported they did not want full-time work and 25% indicated they were going to school.
 (Table 9)

-Many women, however, work part-time because of childcare or other responsibilities.
-In 2002, over one in five female part-time employees said they worked part-time because of personal or family responsibilities.
-That year, 15% said they did not work full-time because they were caring for children, while 6% reported other family or personal responsibilities as the reason they worked part-time.
+Many women, however, work part-time because of child care or other responsibilities.
+In 2003, around one in five female part-time employees said they worked part-time because of personal or family responsibilities.
+That year, 13% said they did not work full-time because they were caring for children, while 6% reported other family or personal responsibilities as the reason they worked part-time.
 In sharp contrast, a total of only 2% of male part-time workers cited these reasons as why they did not work full-time.

 At the same time, a substantial number of women work part-time because they cannot find full-time employment.
-In 2002, 26% of all female part-time employees indicated that they wanted full-time employment, but could only find part-time work.
+In 2003, 27% of all female part-time employees indicated that they wanted full-time employment, but could only find part-time work.
 Women, though, were slightly less likely than men to work part-time involuntarily; that year, 30% of male part-time employees wanted full-time work.

 The reasons women work part-time also vary considerably by age.
-Women aged 25 to 44, for example, were more likely than other women to work part-time in 2002 because of personal or family responsibilities or because they could not find full-time work.
-In contrast, women aged 15 to 24 were the most likely to work part-time because they were going to school, while those aged 45 and over were the most likely not to want full-time employment.
+Women aged 25-44, for example, were more likely than other women to work part-time in 2003 because of personal or family responsibilities or because they could not find full-time work.
+In contrast, women aged 15-24 were the most likely to work part-time because they were going to school, while those aged 45 and over were the most likely not to want full-time employment.